mare-imbrium/umbra/README.md

 At the time of writing (v 0.1.1), `pack` no longer calls `repaint`.
 It may do so in the future, if found to always happen.

+#### Traversal

+Traversal between focusable objects may be done using the TAB or Backtab keys.
+Arrow keys also work.

 ### Creating a Label

 The simplest widget in `Umbra` is the Label.
 Labels are used for a single line of text .
 The `text` of a label specifies the text to display.
 Other methods of a label are row, col, width and justify (alignment).
 Width is important for clearing space, and for right and center alignment.